Strangelove (band): Post-Strangelove

 In late 1998, Duff formed the short-lived band Moon, who performed a handful of gigs in England, and released a 7" single.
 After the swift dissolution of this band, Patrick then spent two introspective years living in a forest outside Bristol, a move which he explains he did out of fear, and the shame of "not being 'somebody' anymore".
 He was discovered in this forest by Thomas Brooman, the head of WOMAD Festival, where he was asked to perform.
-At this festival, Duff watched and met 81-year-old veteran South African master storyteller and musician, Madosini, whom he would go to Langa, Cape Town to live and write songs with.
+At this festival, Duff watched and met 81-year-old veteran South African master storyteller and musician Madosini, whom he would go to Langa, Cape Town to live and write songs with.
 In 2003, they went on to perform a number of successful concerts together around the world.
 Duff has released several solo albums, working on occasion with ex-bandmates Alex Lee and Dave Francolini.

 Alex Lee joined Suede between 2001 and 2003; toured as an extra keyboardist and guitarist with Placebo on the Meds World Tour in 2006 and 2007; played guitar on Goldfrapp's 2008 album Seventh Tree and their 2013 album Tales Of Us and he toured both albums in the Goldfrapp live band as guitarist.
 He also continues to produce television and film soundtracks with Nick Powell, who has produced two albums with his own band OSKAR on Incarnation Records.
 Allen, Pransky-Poole and Langley formed Saturation Point.
 Their fourth album, Mechanisms, was released in 2009 on Invada Records.

-A Strangelove B-side compilation album appeared retrospectively in 2008 on EMI.
+A Strangelove B-side compilation album appeared in 2008 on EMI.
 In 2009, Strangelove's 1994 session on The Black Sessions was released.

 In early October 2022, Patrick Duff announced the completion and pending release of his autobiography, The Singer, through Tangent Books.
 The book chronicles Duff's upbringing, his time in Strangelove, and his struggles with anxiety, depression & substance abuse.
 A promotional video featuring passages read from the book was shot by French film maker Sébastien Faits-Divers in Glastonbury Abbey where Duff is the artist in residence, as well as footage of Duff and guitarist Alex Lee performing Strangelove's "All Because of You" in 2021.
-Released on 22 November, Duff held a book launch party at Waterstones bookshop in the Galleries, Broadmead Bristol on Saturday 26th November 2022.
+Released on 22 November, Duff held a book launch party at Waterstones bookshop in the Galleries, Broadmead Bristol on Saturday 26 November 2022.
 The Singer has been warmly and positively received by fans and critics.